chrsmith/planning/README.md

-# planning
+# Planning

-Scripts to help with planning.
+Tool to scan a GitHub issue for a specific label, and "size estimates", and compute an overall point total.
+To help with planning.